UKHSA-Internal/data-dashboard-infra/docs/infratructure_layers.md

 The infrastructure is split into 2 main layers:

-- `10-acccount` - Account level components which are deployed into the account.
+- `10-account` - Account level components which are deployed into the account.
-This includes things foundational services which are shared across the account like IAM assumable roles and DNS configurations.
+This includes foundational services which are shared across the account like IAM assumable roles and DNS configurations.
-This is only done a per-account basis.
+This is only done on a per-account basis.
-- `20-app` - Environment level components which are deployed in to the account on a per-environment basis.
+- `20-app` - Environment level components which are deployed into the account on a per-environment basis.
 We can and often do have multiple environments in the same account which are logically seperate.

 For the most part you will likely be interested in deploying changes to the `20-app` layer.